AnharHussainMiah/grind/README.md

 Techinally `grind` could be made to support Windows _(swithing out bash for poweshell, and minor changes in classpaths)_, but I don't have the energy to make that happen!
 It's open source and I would massively welcome all contributions for any feature(s) that you would really like to see.

-## Coding Design
+## Design Philosophy

-I'm following the `YAGNI` and `KISS` as well as _"Deliver the simplest solution that works."_ approach to software design.
-I also do not like lots of nested folders, so I try to organise the codes into their own modules, the fewer the indirection the easier it is to reason about the code.
+I'm following the `YAGNI`, `KISS`, and the _"deliver the simplest solution that works."_ approach to software design.
+I also do not like lots of nested folders and endless abstractions, so I try to organise things into their own simple module and keep things as "flat" as possible.
+I believe keeping the indirection as low as possible makes it easier to reason about the code.

 ## Contributions